CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.334: 01/12/2014

-New features:
+New features

   - Client: Element Barcode control for scanning barcodes on Android

-Bug fixes:
+Bug fixes

   - Client: Accuracy may be more than 50 on Android devices

 ### 3.333: 01/07/2014

-New features:
+New features

   - Desktop: Merging and titling of measure shape files

-Bug fixes:
+Bug fixes

   - Desktop: Memory leak when building map layers
   - Client: Right to left text may not display on Android

 ### 3.332: 12/28/2013

-New features:
+New features

   - Desktop: Copy to clipboard for Graphs

-Bug fixes:
+Bug fixes

   - Client: Scaling inside notebook pages doesn't work
   - Client: ScrollBox scroll bar doesn't update properly